ThoughtWorks-SEA/developer-training/docs/frontend/react-lifecycle.md

 2. render: creates the updated react DOM
 3. componentDidUpdate: called when component finishes rendering.

-Another frequently use component is `shouldComponentUpdate`.
+Another frequently used method is `shouldComponentUpdate`.
 In this method, you will have access to the updated props and states values that will be used during the upcoming render.

 - returning true will cause render to be called
 - returning a false will prevent rendering